am-miracle/tunl/CONTRIBUTING.md

 ## Standards a change needs to meet

 - **Tests.** New behavior needs a test.
-For target types that need real infrastructure (Docker, Kubernetes), unit-test the parsing and use a fake target for the logic, the same way `tests/tunnel_test.rs` does.
-Infrastructure-dependent end-to-end checks stay out of CI and go in a manual recipe, as the existing targets do.
+Keep fast tests focused on parsing, fake targets, and pure logic, the same way `tests/tunnel_test.rs` does.
+Real Docker and Kubernetes checks live in `tests/real_backend_integration_test.rs` and run in their own CI job so the normal feedback loop stays quick.
 - **Errors point somewhere.** When something fails, the message should tell the user what to do next.
 Look at `src/target/docker.rs` and `src/target/kubectl.rs` for the pattern: read the underlying error, map it to a clear sentence with the command to run.
 - **Match the surrounding style.** Comments explain why, not what.
 Keep them sparse.
 Run `cargo fmt`.
 - **Keep dependencies minimal.** Add a crate only when it earns its place, and turn off default features you do not use.